 - Remainder due March 1st

 Taxes and Annual Reports must be submitted before March 1st each year.
 Any delay in not filing a completed annual report on or before March 1st shall result in a penalty of $200.
-An interest at 1.5%/month is applied on any unpaid tax balance.
+Interest at 1.5%/month is applied on any unpaid tax balance.

 In December each year, notification of Annual Report and Franchise Taxes due will be sent to you by your Delaware Registered Agent.
 One good news is you can file your Annual Report online as Delaware has mandated electronic filing for domestic corporations.